kyle-robinson/mario/README.md

 #### Bug Fixes
 - [ ] Fix collision with the POW block.
 - [x] Make wall-wrapping more fluid.
-- [ ] Prevent player from jumping until they touch the ground.
-- [ ] Don't reset the players jump when they collide with the POW block.
-- [ ] Make gravity more fluid.
 - [ ] Make map collision more solid.
-- [ ] Remove POW map collision when destroyed.
-- [x] Create transition to Level 2.

 ### Additional Features
 - [x] Add coins to the game.